Alavandhan-Arivuselvan/debug-ecom/README.md

 - Applies per-item logic for discounts.
 - Adds a `discount_note` to affected items.
 - Passes updated cart to the tax calculation stage.
-- *No class is used* — functions handle logic cleanly.

 ---